edtro/EdTro.AzureDevOps.Extensions.querybasedboards/README.md

 # EdTro.AzureDevOps.Extensions.querybasedboards
-Query Based Boards enables a user to visualize the result of work items queries as a board and visualize the dependencies.
+Query Based Boards enables a user to visualize the result of work item queries as a board and track the dependencies.

 This extension for Azure DevOps Services/Server is available on the markteplace [here](https://marketplace.visualstudio.com/items?itemName=realdolmen.EdTro-AzureDevOps-Extensions-QueryBasedBoards-Public)